shiwano/typhen/test/fixtures/generated/rpc/get/get_range_object.md

 Methods is empty.

-## StringIndexType
+## StringIndex

-StringIndexType is undefined.
+StringIndex is undefined.

-## NumberIndexType
+## NumberIndex

-NumberIndexType is undefined.
+NumberIndex is undefined.